hengrv/biggmarket/README.md

 # BiggMarket - Item Swapping Platform

-BiggMarket is a modern web application that allows users to swap items with others in their local area.
-The platform features a Tinder-like interface for item discovery, real-time messaging, and location-based matching.
+BiggMarket is a modern web application that allows users to swap items with others to promote responsible consumption and production.
+The platform features an engaging "swipe left-right" interface, that displays available items based on location.
+The application also provides a reviewing system, real-time messaging, and reporting system.

 Repository URL: https://github.com/hengrv/biggmarket